grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 ## Alertmanager in high availability mode

-If using Alertmanager in high availability mode there are a number of additional metrics that you might want to create alerts for.
+If you are using Alertmanager in high availability mode, there are additional metrics that you can use to create alerts.

 #### alertmanager_cluster_members

-This metric is a gauge that shows you the current number of members in the cluster.
+This metric is a gauge that shows the current number of members in the Alertmanager cluster.
 The value of this gauge should be the same across all Alertmanagers.
 If different Alertmanagers are showing different numbers of members then this is indicative of an issue with your Alertmanager cluster.
 You should look at the metrics and logs from your Alertmanagers to better understand what might be going wrong.

 #### alertmanager_cluster_failed_peers